turtlecoin/turtlecoin-docs/Frequently-Asked-Questions.md

 #### Q: I'm seeing an error in TurtleCoind `Proof of work too weak for block...` and the syncing stopped.

 A: This occurs because of the blockchain forking, generally when one mining pool has a very large hashrate.
-T This can be fixed by re-syncing the correct blockchain from scratch.
+This can be fixed by re-syncing the correct blockchain from scratch.
 See the question below.

 #### Q: I'm getting a "corrupted blockchain" error like this?
 ```